rvsanchezz/cse15l-lab-reports/lab1.md

 The command to access and connect to a remote server will be `ssh` followed by the name of the server.
 In this case it would be the course specific account name you found earlier followed by "@ieng6.ucsd.edu".

-I, unfortunately, was not able to log in using the course specific account so I used my TritonLink login.
+I, unfortunately, was not able to log in using the course specific acccount so I used my TritonLink login.
 The command you typed into the terminal should look like this:

 `ssh cs15lfa22xx@ieng6.ucsd.edu`